Caroline Showband Story (1964-67-in

 emigrated to England (minus Tony Coffey) and settled in Manchester

-where their brand of pop, rock and soul was readily accepted.
-The
+where their brand of pop, rock and soul was more acceptable to

 band stayed in England for five years, playing the clubs and

 dancehalls.
-Earl Jordan eventually left the band and was replaced by
+Earl Jordan left the band almost immediately and was replaced by

-Tony Woods and the band changed it names to the Dunes.
+Tony Woods and the band changed its name to the Dunes.
 Eventually,

 the boys became homesick and the band broke up with Mel Dean staying